Enter your zip to

 How Much Does it Cost to Install a Sump Pump?

-The installation cost of a sump pump can run from $200 to $4,000, depending upon the complexity of the job.
+The installation cost of a sump pump can run from $200 to $4,000, with most homeowners spending around $1,200 on average.
 Let’s look at what contributes to the final cost.

 Initial Purchase Cost